Jump to section

 Let’s take a deeper dive into this leadership style and how it came about.

-Transactional leadership gained prominence in the 1950’s following World War II, when political and social stability was of utmost importance.
+Transactional leadership gained prominence in the 1950s following World War II, a time when political and social stability was of utmost importance.

-Its darker side emerged with the rise of anti-communist Sen. Joe McCarthy.
+Its darker side emerged with the rise of anti-communist Senator Joe McCarthy.

-Its brighter manifestation was personified in General and President Dwight Eisenhower, who led the country into peace and prosperity.
+But its brighter side came out with General and President Dwight Eisenhower.
+He was who led the U.S. into peace and prosperity.

 Political scientist and historian James McGregor Burns promoted Weber’s theory in his 1978 book, Leadership.
-He asserted that great transactional leaders exhibit high moral principles.
-They are honest and fair.
+He said that great transactional leaders show high moral principles.
+They're honest and fair.

 Responsibility and honoring their commitments are paramount.

-Transactional leadership style is seen most often in mid-to-large-size organizations, and is most often seen in manufacturing or in other highly regulated industries.
+The transactional leadership style appears most often in mid-to-large-sized organizations.
+It's often used in manufacturing or in other highly regulated industries.